 - If you would like to make your own payroll contribution, pre-tax, you must complete the HSA Election Form

-To transfer from an old HSA into a Health Equity HSA, please complete a Transfer Request Form.
+To transfer from an old HSA into a csONE HSA, please complete an HSA Transfer Form.

 You may not elect a Medical Care Flexible Spending Account (FSA) when you have elected an HSA.
 You may, however, choose to enroll in a limited-purpose FSA to cover additional dental and vision expenses.
 For more information or to enroll, please visit the Medical Care FSA page.

 Dependent adult children may have limited coverage under your HSA, even if they can be covered on your health insurance.
 Adult children (i.e. 18 or older) must meet the following criteria in order for an employee to use their HSA for their child(ren):

 - Has the same principal place of abode as the covered employee for more than one-half of the taxable year.

 - Has not provided more than one-half of his or her own support during the taxable year.